memery1446/DexAggregator/README.md

 The .env file is now complete.
 With private information, it will never be pushed to Github, and will remain where it originated.
 Remember to update the .env file any time the key or url information change.

+##  Tip:
+Why will the .env not push to github?
+Because the extenstion .env is in the .gitignore file.

-### Security Features
+## Security Features at a glance
-More in-depth security info follows, but here is a brief review of security features that offer developer-confidence in this base as a foundation to build on:
+Here is a brief review of security features that offer developer-confidence in this base as a foundation to build on.
+More in-depth info follows:

 - Reentrancy protection on all critical functions
 - Slippage protection mechanisms